ssamudrala/idpf-specification/idpf_specification.md

 #

-# Device capabilities default values assumed by the IDPF driver
+# Default device capabilities and parameter values assumed by the IDPF driver

-Any drive that is compliant with the spec should assume the default value.
-In order to use a non default value it must negotiate it with the control plane.
+This section lists the default and possible values of parmeters associated with various device capabilities.
+By default, any driver that is compliant with the spec should use the default value for these parameters.
+In order to use a non default value, the driver must negotiate the values with the control plane.

-Virtchannel data structures for vport configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation in the future of non-default values with the Device control plane.
+Virtchannel data structures for vport configuration, queue configuration etc have enough padding defined to be able to accommodate negotiation of non-default values with the Device control plane in future.

 ### Interrupt capabilities